Qluxzz/csharp-template/README.md

 Controllers should always be using [Results type](https://learn.microsoft.com/en-us/aspnet/core/web-api/action-return-types?view=aspnetcore-10.0#resultstresult1-tresultn-type).
 This ensures that the controller method only return what is defined in the return type.

-IActionResult or IAction has no typing information and it's up to you as the developer to annotate your method with `[ProducesResponseType]` attributes and remember to update these whenever the endpoint has changed, otherwise you're lying to the consumer.
+`IActionResult` or `IAction` has no typing information and it's up to you as the developer to annotate your method with `[ProducesResponseType]` attributes and remember to update these whenever the endpoint has changed, otherwise you're lying to the consumer.
 Using Results removes this possibility entirely.

+One downside of Results is that they don't compose very well, you can't return a method that returns a subset of the result your method returns so you have to map it so they map 1-1.

+Another downside is that Results only prevent underfilling, meaning you return something you don't say you return.
+But there's nothing preventing you from documenting that you return twenty return types and then only use one in your method.

 ## Error handling in controllers